 - The Holy Office of the Inquisition is now known as the Congregation for the Doctrine of the Faith.
 Amongst the most recent Prefects of this office was one Cardinal Joseph Ratzinger... known from April 2005 to February 2013 as Pope Benedict XVI.
 In fact, he was Prefect when he was elected Pope.

 - Though the Holy Office per se only had direct jurisdiction over the Italian peninsula at most The Holy Office reported directly to the Pope, while the well-known Spanish office, as said above, reported to El Escorial first.

 - One of the main reasons for the villain status of the Inquisition: Their host country was nearly continually at war with primarily Protestant nations such as England and the Netherlands, where there was more freedom of speech (for its time) while printing presses and popular literature were much more common.
 This meant that at the beginning they criticized the Spanish Inquisition's poor job on executions and conversions.
 When the Inquisition became a bit harsher, they went apeshit and exaggerated its reputation of being a blood-thirsty totalitarian organization.
-Some modern-day Spaniards refer to this as the "Black Legend."
+Then the Spanish Empire lost ground to the British Empire, France, its former South American colonies and the USA - the result of this meant that this demonization was immortalized as the "Black Legend."

 The Spanish Inquisition in fiction: